 A referral program build a long-term meaningful relationship with your customer, inviting them to share with their friends and rewarding them for their efforts.

-Many affiliate programs include their links in engaging content, such as high traffic blog or posts on their social network.
+Affiliates include their links in engaging content, such as high traffic blogs or posts on their social network.

 Even if there’s no direct communication with potential customers, these affiliate links are easily clicked by anyone with an existing interested in your product or service. |